Is Nuclear Energy Big Tech’s “Silver Bullet” to Power Energy-Intensive AI Data Centers?

 • Waste Disposal: Effective waste disposal and storage is a paramount concern for public health and the environment.
 Nuclear waste is currently stored in barrels, which will be safe for reuse in potentially 5 to 10 years, but this process is currently expensive.

 To gain public trust, nuclear-powered DC operators should stress transparency, independently verified Environmental, Safety, and Governance (ESG) evaluation, reporting challenges and success to build the case for long-term impact.
-For more information on the latest energy trends in DCs, see the forthcoming projects from ABI Research: Optimizing Data Center infrastructure: Market Sizing Thermal Management & Energy Consumption (MD-CSDC-101) and its accompanying Market Data Overview: 4Q 2024 (PT-3252).
+For more information on the latest energy trends in DCs, see the forthcoming projects from ABI Research: Optimizing Data Center infrastructure: Market Sizing Thermal Management & Energy Consumption (MD-CSDS-101) and its accompanying Market Data Overview: 4Q 2024 (PT-3252).

 Services